Paul Manley, D.O. (ESO 1980), M.A.O.(Manip), Registered Osteomyologist

 Untitled 1

-Location: 33 Chalton St, London NW1 1JD (Close to Kings Cross and Euston stations)
+Paul Manley, D.O.
+(ESO 1980), M.A.O.(Manip), Registered Osteomyologist, RSM(Royal Society of Medicine) Specialist in the treatment of Musculo-skeletal problems Location: 33 Chalton St, London NW1 1JD (Close to Kings Cross and Euston stations)

+Most often this condition is mis-understood, mis-diagnosed and mis-treated.
 A genuine Carpal Tunnel Syndrome in my opinion exhibits wasting of the thumb muscles and pins and needles and numbness in the thumb, index, middle and tip of the ring fingers.
-There is often pulsating pain in the hand and great weakness of the grip.

 The example below is an extreme case.